Swedish Rhapsody (numbers station)

-Swedish Rhapsody was a Polish numbers station, operated by the Ministry of Public Security (later Office of State Protection and Foreign Intelligence Agency) that used AM broadcasting and operated between the late 1950s and 1998.
+Swedish Rhapsody (also known as G02) was a Polish numbers station, operated by the Ministry of Public Security (later Office of State Protection and Foreign Intelligence Agency) that used AM broadcasting and operated between the late 1950s and 1998.
 It was used to send coded messages to intelligence agents in the Western Bloc.
 It is notable for its use of what was once believed to be the voice of a young girl speaking in German, only revealed to be that of a special machine used by the East German State Security Service known as the "Sprach-Morse-Generator".

 Etymology and format

 The numbers station got its nickname after listeners believed that the "Swedish Rhapsody No. 1" by Hugo Alfvén was being used as the interval signal.
 Documents subsequently released from Polish intelligence revealed that the signal was produced by a music box manufactured by Reuge (pitched to sound like an ice cream truck) playing the song.
 However, the last owners of the station, Foreign Intelligence Agency, claimed that the melody was Emilie Reisdorff's "Luxembourg Polka".
 It was well known by listeners to follow a rigid schedule, with interruptions and mistakes on the part of the operators being rare.